 Every person experiences therapy slightly differently.
-The counselling process can be difficult at times and because of this, it requires a certain level of willingness and commitment to be most beneficial.
-The goals for therapy will be yours, and we will work at a pace that feels comfortable for you.
-Central to my work is the experience of an equal, non-judgemental, and non-invasive relationship, in which you can feel safe enough to explore all aspects of yourself and your experience, if you choose to do so.
-I will ask questions and try to understand you as an individual being, with unique experiences and personal perspectives, but I will only work with what you choose to talk about.
+The counselling process can be difficult at times and because of this, it requires a certain level of willingness and commitment for it to be beneficial.
+The goals for therapy will be your own and we will work at a pace that feels comfortable for you.
+Central to my work is the experience of an equal, non-judgemental and non-invasive relationship, in which you can feel safe enough to explore all aspects of yourself and your experience, if you choose to do so.
+I will ask questions and try to understand you as an individual being with unique experiences and personal perspectives, but I will only work with what you choose to talk about.
 Some clients prefer to come weekly, others prefer fortnightly sessions, and the number of sessions you require will be dependent on your individual needs.

 Where will counselling take place?

-I work from two bases in Northampton.
-One on Abington avenue and the other on Beech Avenue.
-They are both reasonably central and easily accessible by bus, car or on foot.
+I work from a base in Northampton.
+It is located centrally on St. Giles terrace and is easily accessible by bus, car or on foot.

-There is parking available at both offices, one with residential street parking and one with its own carpark.
-Please let me know if you have any specific access requirements when you make initial contact as this will affect which office we can work from.
+There is parking available at the office in the form of public carparks.
+The Grosvenor centre is nearby and there is a pay and display located more closely.
+Please let me know if you have any specific access requirements when you make initial contact as this will need to be considered regarding the premises.

 I am able to see clients primarily in Northampton, but may be flexible with other areas.
 I may also be able to offer some weekend and evening appointments.